 The Company has the requisite production and design skills that are necessary to foster prudent and profitable growth through internally generated expansion.
 The Company also has available production capacity for takeover business from other suppliers, awarded by OEMs.
 Acquisition opportunities have been and will also be considered where the target has complementary and quality products or which may provide increased geographic penetration.
-The Company will also seek acquisition targets when prudent where it can add value by improving profitability with its skills, technology or decentralized approach to operations and lean management, or by The Pilot, Rea International, Corydon (Icon), Depco, TKB, SKD and Honsel rationalizing operations. complementary acquisitions are a testament to the Company's prudent, profitable growth strategy where acquisitions have been involved; and the Company has opened or expanded or is opening facilities in each of Canada, the U.S., Mexico, Europe and China.
-The TKB Acquisition in particular met three key acquisition objectives: an expanded geographic presence, particularly in the southern and central United States; greater engineering and manufacturing capability, with the acquisition of the Company's first Class A facility, hot stamping operations and module assembly business; and an expanded customer base, as the Company acquired significant metal forming business from Nissan and additional business from General Motors, Ford and Chrysler, The SKD acquisitions added geographic presence in Mexico and further capabilities in Michigan, and resulted in new and expanded customer relationships with Honda, Chrysler, GM and Ford.
+The Company will also seek acquisition targets when prudent where it can add value by improving profitability with its skills, technology or decentralized approach to operations and lean management, or by rationalizing operations.
+The Pilot, Rea International, Corydon (Icon), Depco, TKB, SKD and Honsel complementary acquisitions are a testament to the Company's prudent, profitable growth strategy where acquisitions have been involved; and the Company has opened or expanded or is opening facilities in each of Canada, the U.S., Mexico, Europe and China.
+The TKB acquisition met three key acquisition objectives: an expanded geographic presence, particularly in the southern and central United States; greater engineering and manufacturing capability, with the acquisition of the Company's first Class A facility, hot stamping operations and module assembly business; and an expanded customer base, as the Company acquired significant metal forming business from Nissan and additional business from General Motors, Ford and Chrysler.
+The SKD acquisitions added geographic presence in Mexico and further capabilities in Michigan, and resulted in new and expanded customer relationships with Honda, Chrysler, GM and Ford.
 Finally, the Honsel acquisition also achieved three key goals: it expanded the Company's geographic footprint, particularly in Europe and South America with operations in Germany, Spain, and Brazil; it added new complementary technologies which include low pressure and high pressure aluminum casting, rolling and machining capabilities; and it expanded the customer base to include more Daimler, Jaguar Land Rover, Volvo, Volkswagen, BMW, PSA, Scania and ZF work, as well as more work from the Company's existing large customers Ford and Chrysler.
 The Company is also pursuing growth opportunities through other strategic relationships.
 For example, it is collaborating on a worldwide platform for engine cradle and rear cross member assemblies for General Motors with Shanghai Huizhong Automotive Manufacturing Company (SHAC).
 The Company anticipates that such relationships may provide opportunities for broader geographic penetration (e.g. in China) and product capability in the future.
-The Company also opened a facility in Slovakia in 2009, that is servicing customers with new and existing fluid systems related business, and which has the capacity to grow.